DealExpress/mcp-server/README.md

 ### Getting Help

-If you encounter issues not covered here, please open an issue on the GitHub repository.
+If you encounter issues not covered here, please open an issue against this GitHub repository.